 - The especially daring could request learning how to tassle twirl.

 What is the tassle twirl you may ask.
 A nipple tassle is a small piece of material worn by burlesque artists with sequins on one side and backing material on the other.
 It’s also known as a nipple pasty.
 The sequin side has fine strands of small beads or jewels sown to it, there can be coloured or crystal.
 The burlesque dancer applies body glue to the backing of the tassles and then sticks them to her nipples.
 Dita Van Teese has an immense array of nipple pasties.
 She even has one set which is made of strands of tiny pure white beads and from the distance that looks like she is jetting milk.

 - 90 minutes of private session

-- a professionally trained Burlesque choreographer and teacher
+- A professionally trained Burlesque choreographer and teacher to teach you

 We’ve negotiated some special hen’s party packages with the Adelaide Rockford Hotel that offer accommodation, cocktails, appetisers, canapes, and fine dining as well as free use of their functions room for your party.
 Their hotel is perfectly located as well; a high-heel feasible walk (2minutes) away from Adelaide’s hot night life on Hindley Street.

 For further information on the venues we work with get in contact with us, we’d love to help!

 The word Burlesque actually comes from the Italian word ‘buria’ which is a joke or mockery.
 You can find this aspect of mockery in Burlesque literature (some of good old Shakespeare’s dramas) or in music (Richard Strauss’s Burleske for piano and orchestra) .
 It was only from the 1860’s onward that Burlesque began to refer to bawdy comedy , theatre or female striptease in cabarets and clubs.
 In around 1940 interest in this art form died out but in the 1990s , thank heavens, it was reawakened.